 - We only offer full-time slots.

 - Being on SOMACC’s waitlist does not guarantee enrollment in our programs.
+We also cannot guarantee that your requested start date will be granted.

 - All applications and fees are non-transferable and non-refundable.

 - Please keep your contact information up to date with SOMACC.
 Certain changes may affect your eligibility and you may lose a potential spot if we are unable to contact you.
+This can also result to your removal from the waitlist.

 - Applications are not accepted prior to conception.